1

 Your Corporate Heroes

 Raytheon Wellness: Missile guidance systems make excellent surgical robots.
 50 million perfect surgeries performed.
+Zero villages destroyed.
+A personal best.

 Boston Dynamics: Robots help elderly walk.
 The dancing is still cute, now therapeutic.

 Palantir Health Insights: Data analysis predicts disease outbreaks before they happen.
 Privacy-protected, transparent, saves lives.
+Still creepy, but helpfully creepy.
+Like a doctor who memorizes your schedule.

 Your New Problems